 Our future success depends, in part, on our ability to continue to hire, integrate, train, and retain qualified and highly skilled personnel.
 We are substantially dependent on the continued service of our existing engineering personnel because of the complexity of our offerings.
 Additionally, any failure to hire, integrate, train, and adequately incentivize our sales personnel or the inability of our recently hired sales personnel to effectively ramp to target productivity levels could negatively impact our growth and operating margins.
 Competition for highly skilled personnel, particularly in engineering, is often intense, especially in the San Francisco Bay Area, where we have a substantial presence and need for such personnel.
-Due to COVID-19, we slowed hiring in the third quarter of 2020, which could adversely affect our ability to retain qualified personnel.
 Additionally, potential changes in U.S. immigration and work authorization laws and regulations, including in reaction to COVID-19, may make it difficult to renew or obtain visas for any highly skilled personnel that we have hired or are actively recruiting.